tugrulaydos/CountryCity/README.md

 ## Tools and Technologies
 - In this project following tools and technologies have been used.
    - Visual Studio,
-   - Sql Server, EntityFramework Core,
+   - Sql Server,
+   - EntityFramework Core
    - Code First,
    - Microsoft Identity,
    - Redis,